-Carne ripiada (shredded beef), with some variations, is known throughout Latin America with many different names.
+Carne Ripiada (Shredded Beef), is known throughout Latin America with many different names, with some variations in preparation and ingredients.
 The base is an inexpensive cut of beef (flank, for example), cooked over low heat for a long time until it becomes very tender.
 Some vegetables are also added to the mix.

 The Dominican carne ripiada is pretty close to its Venezuelan cousin carne mechada (carne mechada is something else in the DR) and the famous Cuban ropa vieja, which translates into "old clothes" in English (a sure entry into the Cuban version of foods with odd names)

 My spousal unit did not grow up eating meat cooked this way, he went mostly for the "big, bloody chunk of cow" to go with his potatoes, but he has come to be a huge fan of this method of cooking beef, which means that he can enjoy other cuts of meat, and get a serving of veggies with it, all in a delicious package.
 If you haven't tried it, do so, you too will become a fan.